 Overall, it's important to keep your tattoo clean and moisturized during the healing process to ensure that it heals properly and looks its best.
 Using a numbing cream can help reduce pain during the tattooing process, but it's important to use it as directed and to follow all aftercare instructions to ensure that your tattoo heals properly.

-Watch how a skeleton hand tattoo is done from start to finish by a professional:
+Watch a time-lapse video of a skeleton hand tattoo done by a pro

 People Also Ask: